shoumaw/compound-components-workshop/src/routes/exercise-1/Readme.md

 For each pattern, you are provided with:

-- The `App.tsx` component that uses the `Breadcrumbs` component.
+- The `BreadcrumbItem.tsx` component
-- Empty `Breadcrumbs.tsx` and `BreadcrumbItem.tsx` files that you need to implement from scratch.
+- Empty `Breadcrumbs.tsx` and `App.tsx` files that you need to implement.

-Your task is to fill in the `Breadcrumbs.tsx` and `BreadcrumbItem.tsx` components according to each pattern and use the `Breadcrumbs/BreadcrumbItem` components as needed in the `App.tsx`
+Your task is to fill in the `Breadcrumbs.tsx` and `App.tsx` components according to each pattern.

+### 1. Compound Component Pattern

+#### Tasks:
+- Implement `Breadcrumbs.tsx` with a parent component that renders its children.

+### 2. Configuration Component Pattern

+#### Tasks:
+- Implement `Breadcrumbs.tsx` that takes an items prop, which is an array of breadcrumb items.

+### 3. Render Props Pattern

+#### Tasks:
+- Implement `Breadcrumbs.tsx` that accepts an items prop and a renderItem function.
+- The renderItem function will be used to render each breadcrumb item.